sshaper/javascriptutility/README.md

 Takes three arguments (elementId, event, func)
 * elementId = The id of the element we are adding the event listener too.
 * event = The actual event we are adding 'click', 'mouseover', 'change', etc.
-* funct = The function we are going to call when the event occurs (can be an anonymous function)
+* func = The function we are going to call when the event occurs (can be an anonymous function)

 ## Util.checkElementRemoveLitener
 This method checks that the element exists first then removes the event listener Takes three arguments (elementId, event, func)
 * elementId = The id of the element we are adding the event listener too.
 * event = The actual event we are adding 'click', 'mouseover', 'change', etc.
-* funct = The function we are going to call when the event occurs (can be an anonymous function)
+* func = The function we are going to call when the event occurs (can be an anonymous function)